 Where Should I Stay in Grand Canyon if I Want a Cheap Hotel?

-Located just feet from the rim of the Grand Canyon and the South Rim’s famed Bright Angel trailhead, the Bright Angel Lodge is full of character.
-Architect Mary Jane Colter was hired to refresh the structure to provide travelers with a more affordable alternative to El Tovar Hotel down the path.
+Located just feet from the rim of the Grand Canyon and the South Rim’s famed Bright Angel trailhead, the Bright Angel Lodge is full of character and is the most affordable lodge in the park.
+Architect Mary Jane Colter was hired to refresh the structure in 1935 to provide travelers with a more affordable alternative to El Tovar Hotel down the path.